 Below: 1st photo - The stem of the flower cluster has a number of linear appressed bracts which graduate in size up the flower stalk until they become the phyllaries of the flower head.
 2nd photo - A typical branch of a flower cluster.
 Note the older flower heads have the disc florets turning a reddish-purple color while the younger flower at far right still has many disc florets that have not opened.

 Notes: Sky Blue Aster is indigenous to the Garden area.
 Eloise Butler first catalogued it on Sept.
 7, 1907.
 Then in 1917 she brought in large numbers of plants: 63 on Oct.
 9, 51 on Oct.
 13, and 51 on Oct.
-17, all sourced from within Glenwood Park (which partially surrounded the Garden); five different plantings in 1918, four in '19 and six plantings in '20.
-Martha Crone first reported planting this species on Sept.
-16, 1937 and again on Sept 27, 1938 and seeds in 1944.
+17, all sourced from within Glenwood Park (which partially surrounded the Garden); five different plantings in 1918, four in '19 and six plantings in '20 and then every year thereafter through 1932.
+In 1917 she said she was “continuing blueing east hillside."
+The odd count of plants put in indicates they may have been seedlings obtained from the Park Board Nursery which was located across Glenwood Ave. from the Garden at Glenwood Lake.
+Martha Crone first reported planting this species in 1934, then again on Sept.
+16, 1937 and again on Sept.
+27, 1938 and seeds in 1944.
 Sky Blue Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 Both Eloise and Martha used the older name Aster azureus.

 Eloise Butler wrote about the asters in the Garden in her 1915 report to the Board of Park Commissioners.
 Of this species she said: "Aster azureus still burgeons on the hillsides (October 5).
 It is a sine qua non not only on account of its late blossoms, but because of their profusion and bright, pure color."
 Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
 Text here.